-Landing pages are one of the building blocks of affiliate marketing.
-They’re the glue that connects a traffic source to an affiliate offer – and oftentimes can be the deciding factor on whether or not a campaign is a success.
+Landing pages are one of the building blocks of CPA affiliate marketing.
+They’re the glue that connects a traffic source to an affiliate offer.
+Oftentimes can be the deciding factor on whether or not a campaign is a success.

 After putting in all the work to get your paid ads started, your SEO optimized, your social ads working, or whatever your traffic generation strategies may be, don’t leave conversions on the table by leading that valuable traffic to a dud of a landing page.